danielcarney96/task-app/docs/pull_request_template.md

 ## Checklist

-- [ ] Ticket has been moved to Peer Review
 - [ ] The `develop` branch has been merged into this branch and conflicts resolved
 - [ ] All existing tests are passing
 - [ ] Manual testing has been completed